Maintaining a Healthy Incision

 Designed by Surgeons & Infection Control Experts

 Developed by surgeons and infection control experts, CleanCision seamlessly integrates into evolving surgical workflow and infection control procedures.
-It combines wound protection and irrigation into an intuitive and easy-to-use retraction system that deploys quickly and immediately begins actively, consistently, and continuously clearing harmful bacteria that may invade the incision during surgery.
+It is an intuitive, easy-to-use irrigating wound protection system that deploys quickly to immediately, consistently and continuously clear harmful bacteria that may invade the incision during surgery.

 First in Class,

 1. Sterile Irrigant Solution Inlet